InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/governance-levels.md

 The solution is to create a universally understood language to describe standard building blocks for InnerSource in your organisation:

 1. Identify the common recurring InnerSource operating models that exist in your teams and projects.
-2. Document them in detail, and give each a distinctive name.
+2. Document each model in detail, and give each a distinctive name.
 3. Promote the use of these names to describe projects until the name's meaning is understood across the whole organisation.

 Examples of common InnerSource operating models (1) are: